Profiscience/knockout-contrib/packages/framework/README.md

 - componentPlugin creates a viewModel instance and registers component with `{ viewModel: { instance } }`
 - **frameworkPlugin looks for DataModel instances on the viewModel instance; if found, prevents render until initialized**
 - Router completes render

-The bolded line is the magic provided by this package.

-## API

-API documentation is generated via TypeDoc and may be viewed [here](https://profiscience.github.io/knockout-contrib/packages/framework/docs/typedoc).
-All listed items are available as named exports (see usage below).

----

 <!-- TOC -->
 ## Contents